 Oh, my, the stole protector!
 What a humble little piece of practicality – well, maybe not so humble.
 And that is the part that has my soul contemplating deeper things.

-If you are unfamiliar with these, the stole protector is a narrow strip of white linen that is folded over the edge of the stole and basted in place, inserting a washable layer between neck and vestment.
+But before we get to all of that, if you are unfamiliar with these, the stole protector is a narrow strip of white linen that is folded over the edge of the stole and basted in place, inserting a washable layer between neck and vestment.
 When it gets grimy you replace it with a clean one and carry on.
-We use these a lot at St. Johns.
+We use these a lot at St. John Cantius.
 Our priests hear 700 confessions each Sunday.
 Several of the priests distribute the Holy Eucharist at each Mass.
 Stoles are everywhere.

 We have a big box of stole protectors.
 It was a bit of a shocker the first time I pulled the lid off.
 There are over 100 of them and they are not just plain napkin-y strips to be slapped on a stole in a preemptive strike against ring-around-the-collar.
-These were exquisite labors of love.
-Hemstitched, and festooned with hand crafted lace.
-It would take hours and hours of work.
-And just to collect grime?!
+These were exquisite labors of love, hemstitched, and festooned with hand crafted lace – hours and hours of bobbin lace, tatted lace, crochet lace.
+And all of this just to collect neck grime?!
 Who would do that?!

-Also, these are folded in half lengthwise to sandwich the stole.
-Typically a cross is embroidered on the center, but if you move it down to center on the folded protector the cross will be happily visible instead of folded in half which never feels right.
+Also, these stole protectors are folded in half lengthwise to sandwich the stole.
+Typically a cross is embroidered at the center, but if you move it down to center on the folded protector the cross will be happily visible instead of folded in half – something that never feels like the right thing to do.
 This one has been washed so often that the red has faded to a lovely rose color.

 Here’s the full gallery.